 As a result, many local stories are left unheard.
 Whether it is a nonprofit changing a neighborhood, a community member sharing their opinion on recent events, or a critique of the Richmond Housing Authority — these stories need to be exposed.

 The truth is, we’re all to blame.
 We all need to look around in our community and start talking about the things that aren’t right.

 That’s where Radio Free Richmond comes in.
 We’re people who live and work in Richmond who want to tell the stories about the city — both good and bad — that aren’t getting out.
 Some of us, like Don Gosney, are ex-journalists with many decades of Richmond experience.
 Others, like Felix Hunziker, are neighborhood activists who are trying to make Richmond a better place to work and live.
 Community members who share their voices may be your neighbors, co-workers, or classmates.

 We invite other Richmond residents and citizen journalists to join us and to submit story ideas, finished articles, photos and videos about Richmond.
 We feature local stories and — with your help — expose problems in and celebrate the positive changes happening in our city.
 Ultimately, we want to serve as a forum for all voices in our community to get together and discuss what it means to be a part of this great city.

 This goal is ambitious, and we’ll need your help along the way.
-We’re still a young platform, and there are still some kinks to work out.
-We welcome your feedback — and your shared voices — along the way.
+Although we've been here since 2014 we’re still a young platform, and there are still some kinks to work out.
+We welcome your respectful feedback — and your shared voices — along the way.
 With your help, we will be able to start some meaningful conversations about Richmond’s past and present to help craft its future.

 Here are our ground rules: